ydb-platform/tpcc/README.md

 E.g. to run 10000 warehouses you need to have at least 10 cores and 64 GB RAM.
 However, Instead of running 10000 warehouses on a single instance (and machine), we recommend to run at most 5000 warehouses per instance (preferably on separate machines).

+To reduce memory consumption, make sure you don't use huge pages or transparent huge pages.

 # TPC-C benchmark for YDB

 ## How to build